 Your main sewer line might be working just fine on a sunny day, even with a partial clog.
 But when heavy rain adds a significant amount of water to the system, that small blockage can become a big problem.
 Things like grease, hair, or flushed wipes can create a dam that the increased water flow can’t get past.
 The pressure builds, and the water reverses course right back into your sinks, toilets, and floor drains.
 A damaged or cracked sewer pipe can also collapse under the pressure of saturated soil, causing an immediate backup when you need your drains the most.

-Tree Roots are Blocking Your Pipes
+Are Tree Roots Invading Your Pipes?

 Tree roots are naturally drawn to the moisture and nutrients inside your sewer lines.
 They can sneak into tiny cracks in the pipes and grow into a dense web that catches debris and obstructs flow.
 On a normal day, you might not even notice a problem.
 During a storm, however, the surge of water hits this root mass and can’t pass through, forcing it back into your home.
 If you have large, mature trees in your yard, their roots could be the hidden cause of your rainy-day plumbing woes.
 This is one of those tricky issues that often requires a professional camera inspection to diagnose correctly.

-Your Sump Pump Isn’t Working
+Is Your Sump Pump Working Properly?

 Your sump pump is your basement’s first line of defense against flooding.
 Its job is to collect groundwater from around your foundation and pump it away from your house.
 If the sump pump fails during a heavy storm, the water table can rise and overwhelm your home’s drainage system.
 Power outages, a stuck float switch, or a burned-out motor are common culprits.
 A failed pump can lead to water backing up through your floor drains.
 Regular maintenance is key, so if you’re having issues, it might be time to look into professional sump pump services to keep your basement dry.